stacksgov/sips/README.md

 describes how to make a SIP and get it ratified.
 Anyone in the Stacks community may submit a SIP.

-## SIPs in the Process of Activation
+## SIPs in the Process of Being Activated

 * [SIP-019](https://github.com/stacksgov/sips/pull/72): Notifications for Token Metadata Updates